CodeYourFuture/curriculum/content/js3/blocks/components/index.md

     1='Explain how data is rendered into a user interface'
 +++

-To build user interfaces, we break down the interface into smaller {{<tooltip title="components">}}A component is a reusable, self-contained piece of code.
+To build user interfaces, we decompose the interface into smaller {{<tooltip title="components">}}A **component** is a reusable, self-contained piece of code.
 Components are like lego blocks you can build websites with.
 Most websites are made by "composing" components in this way.{{</tooltip>}}.
 Functions too are reusable blocks of code.
-In a similar way, we build a complex user interface from **components** - resuable blocks of the user interface.
+Similarly, we build a complex user interface from **components** - reusable blocks of the user interface.
 As functions allow us to reuse code again and again, we can write components in JavaScript using functions.

 Let's consider our code thus far: